 Master of Arts in Counseling Psychology

-On-Campus and Hybrid- Online programs
+Residential and Online programs

 With a Master’s in Counseling Psychology from Sofia University, you will have the education and pre-degree training to pursue licensure as a clinician skilled in whole-person approaches to health and healing.
 Moreover, you will learn to care for your own growth and well-being in a supportive, collaborative atmosphere.

 Sofia MACP Mission Statement – What Makes Us Different?